Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 – (…..) x 6: repeat the pattern inside the brackets by the given number (in this example, repeat the pattern in the brackets 6 times)

-– {…}: number shown inside these brackets equals the number of total stitches at the end of each round
+– {…}: number shown inside these brackets equals the number of stitches at the end of each round

-You may find these Amigurumi tutorials handy before you get started with this free crochet unicorn pattern.
 And don’t forget to watch my step by step video tutorials for extra help with my patterns.

-To view the free online pattern, please continue to scroll down.
-You can also download the ad-free and printable version of this pattern for a small fee here.
-Your generous contribution will help towards the cost of materials and running this website so I can continue to publish my free online patterns for everyone to enjoy.
+But you can download the ad-free and printable pattern pdf for a small fee from my Etsy shop.
+Your generous contribution will help towards the cost of materials and running this website.
+So I can continue to publish my free online patterns for everyone to enjoy.

 Crochet from the top of the ear downwards.